-- Retail stores with exterior doors shall be allowed to open at 50% of permitted occupancy.
-Stores within shopping malls with no exterior entrances may also reopen at 50% of permitted occupancy.
-Food courts must follow fast food restaurant guidelines.
-Curb-side pickup and online shopping are highly encouraged.
-Face coverings are required at all times. - Restaurants will be allowed to open at 50% of indoor permitted occupancy and 100% of outdoor permitted occupancy.
-No seating shall be allowed at the physical bar.
-Food service establishments licensed as standard restaurants under the CZO that provide table service will be required to utilize a reservation system to track names and phone numbers of customers, keep this information for 21 days, and provide it to LDH if requested for contact tracing purposes.
-Restaurants licensed as fast food, specialty restaurants, or carry-out restaurants, or standard restaurants where patrons order food from a counter, must designate areas for ordering that are at least 6 feet apart.
+- No seating shall be allowed at the physical bar. - Food service establishments licensed as standard restaurants under the CZO that provide table service will be required to utilize a reservation system to track names and phone numbers of customers, keep this information for 21 days, and provide it to LDH if requested for contact tracing purposes. - Restaurants licensed as fast food, specialty restaurants, or carry-out restaurants, or standard restaurants where patrons order food from a counter, must designate areas for ordering that are at least six feet apart.
 These areas should be clearly marked on the floor for customer convenience.
-Marks should also indicate six foot distances between patrons waiting in line to order.
-Tables must be arranged to keep parties at least six feet apart.
-Patrons must wear masks unless actively eating or drinking.
-Private events must adhere strictly to these guidelines, guidance from the State Fire Marshal, and the gathering size limits.
-Takeout and delivery are highly encouraged.
-Restaurants shall not be allowed to provide for alcoholic beverages through drive-thru, takeout or curbside pickup.
-Restaurants are required to prohibit customers from loitering outside of the premises if such customers are not practicing social distancing or wearing masks.
-Restaurants that fail to prohibit such loitering may be prohibited from offering take-out services. - Bars, Breweries, Micro-breweries, Distilleries, and Micro-Distilleries with an LDH food permit but without a state AR-Conditional permit shall not allow for on premises consumption of any food or drinks.
-Bars, Breweries, Micro-breweries, Distilleries, and Micro-Distilleries shall not be allowed to provide for alcoholic beverages through drivethru, takeout or curbside pickup.
-Bars and breweries with an LDH food permit are required to prohibit customers from loitering outside of the premises if such customers are not practicing social distancing or wearing masks.
-Bars and breweries with an LDH food permit that fail to prohibit such loitering may be prohibited from offering take-out services.
+Marks should also indicate six foot distances between patrons waiting in line to order. - Patrons must wear masks unless actively eating or drinking. - Private events must adhere strictly to the guidelines, guidance from the State Fire Marshal, and the gathering size limits. - Takeout and delivery are highly encouraged. - Restaurants are required to prohibit customers from loitering outside of the premises if such customers are not practicing social distancing or wearing masks.
+Restaurants that fail to prohibit such loitering may be prohibited from offering takeout services. - Service and sales of alcoholic beverages shall only occur between the hours of 8 a.m. and 11 p.m.